 The apparent mismatch between Zimbabwe's TVE policy growth and development and socio-economic development prompted this researcher to carry out this study.
 The thesis of the study was that a high level of TVE system graduate underutilisation was a consequence of a mismatch between TVE policy growth and development and socio-economic development.
 Analysing past TVE policy growth and development trends has been shown to provide suitable information for understanding existing policy reform initiatives and for predicting an idealistic policy growth and development direction for the future (Borg and Gall, 1989; Weiss, 1977).
 This means that Zimbabwe can learn from the past so that it understands the present TVE policy shortcomings and avoid making mistakes of yesterday in future.
 Failure to learn from history leads to philosopher George Santayana's oft-quoted axiom, "Those who forget the past are doomed to repeat it" (Santayana, 1905;p284).
-As a young growing African third world country, Zimbabwe cannot afford ignoring past TVE policy growth and development lessons for future prosperity.
+As a young growing African third world country, Zimbabwe cannot afford ignoring past TVE policy growth and development and socio-economic for the future for a mismatch between the provide country.
 This study, therefore, analysed the country's TVE policy growth and development between 1890 and 1990 with the aim of identifying policy lessons from the past that could be useful in harmonising future TVE policy and socio-economic development.